saasforge/book-on-deployment/index.md

 * Appendix
   * How to save on hosting
     * AWS Elastic Beanstalk
+  * How to choose a hosting provider (AWS vs Heroku)
   * Sponsors
     * SaaS Forge - where your next SaaS starts.